DFKI/leechcrawler/extending.md

-#Extending Leech
+#Extending LeechCrawler

 **How to write your own Parser**
-Since Leech deals with the original Tika Parsers, you simply have to write a new Tika Parser.
+Since LeechCrawler deals with the original Tika Parsers, you simply have to write a new Tika Parser.
 Tika documentation can be found at e.g. [Parser 5min Quick Start Guide](http://tika.apache.org/1.0/parser_guide.html)

 **How to write your own CrawlerParser**
 To write your own crawler, following steps have to be considered: